officesmart/fmw/README.md

 Android app to React Native or can be used as a guide if the developer chooses to start from a clean slate.
 The React Native code authenticates the user with AWS Cognito, but the remaining functions are missing.
 The React Native code must work on both Android and iOS devices.

+The file FmwLocatorAction contains a video of the app functions after the user logs in.
+The file FmwLocatorLogin is a screenshot of the login screen the user is presented with when the app starts up.